-- " Note 1: The above estimations have been based purely on per capita waste generation and do not include industrial and process general waste. - " Note 2: Although all power stations are not the same in size and technologies and project phase, waste generation figures from other Eskom power stations have been included as general guide and information source to project waste generation at Medupi. - " Note 3: Waste generation figures obtained from the current waste contractor have also been included to estimate the waste generation at Medupi (construction phase only). - " Note 4: Consideration of future Eskom power station construction in the area must be taken into account.
+- " Note 1: The above estimations have been based purely on per capita waste generation and do not include industrial and process general waste. - " Note 2: Although all power stations are not the same in size and technologies and project phase, waste generation figures from other Eskom power stations have been included as general guide and information source to project waste generation at Medupi, Coal 3 and 4 power stations. - " Note 3: Waste generation figures obtained from the current waste contractor have also been included to estimate the waste generation at Medupi (construction phase only). - " Note 4: Consideration of future Eskom power station construction in the area must be taken into account.